genesys-samples/gride-demo/content/060-Application/_index.md

 chapter: true
 weight: 50
 ---
+# Scenarios

 ## Objective

-This is the final module of this workshop where you will combine the other elements you built to execute interaction-based scenarios in Genesys Cloud CX.
-Upon completion, you will understand how to successfully manage interactions and utilize the tools available in the GC CX agent interface.
+This is the final module of this workshop where you will test your knowledge on using Genesys Cloud to take interactions and assist customers in different scenarios.
+In this section, you will be given various scenarios and must decide on the correct answer.
+Scenarios will span different industries, use cases, and different interaction types.
+Once this section is complete, you are ready to begin taking real life interactions!

-## Learning Objectives
-- Configure the routing of interactions to an agent
-- Utilization of agent and interaction tools within the solution
-- Master the fundamentals of being an omnichannel agent

-{{% children showhidden="false" %}}